 •When a case has not been assigned, namely no one has taken its ownership (or no one has opened the task if the read only view is disabled), reassigning the task will only add the selected user to the list of users who can take the task's ownership, this action will not assign the task to the selected user.

-•The Take ownership/Release capabilities are not available for delegated users.
-This means that if a user who has a task available due to a delegation and he opens it, that user will be automatically assigned to the task.
+•The Take ownership/Release capabilities are available for delegated users.
+This means that if a user who has a task available due to a delegation and he opens it, that user can take ownership of the task.

 •When searching cases, you can use the unassigned text to find all those cases which are not already assigned to a user.

 •In Queries you will also find the unassigned tasks, this also applies when exporting those query results to Excel.

 •In the Cases Management option in the Work Portal, the unassigned status will also be reflected.

 •When sorting, the unassigned status will not be considered.

 •In the detailed case list of the BAM and when exporting it to Excel, unassigned tasks will not be considered.

 •When the Read Only View is enabled, the Work on it option will not assigned the user who clicked it to the task.